bksuh/habitat_interact/documents/config_reference/config_reference.md

 objects_path: /path/to/objects
 ```

 - `objects_path`: Directory containing object assets (GLB models) to be inserted during simulation.
 Currently we support the [YCB objects](https://www.ycbbenchmarks.com/).
-Detailed information can be found in `dataset.md`
+Detailed information can be found in [dataset setup guide](../dataset/dataset.md)

 ---